 The maintenance group can use the short circuit and load flow reports to inform where preventative maintenance budgets can be focused.
 The report will identify the areas that of the plant that need to be replaced based on the short circuit levels, or areas of the plant that are could be subject to higher currents based on operating voltages identified in the load flow.

-Finally, a current and accurate power system analysis is a critical input for any capital project.
+Finally, a current and accurate power system study is a critical input for any capital project.
 Most capital projects within any facility will have an impact on the power system.
 Knowing what areas of the power system can accommodate a new load will help design a better capital cost.

 For example, it is better to know that the area of the plant slated for expansion doesn't need a new feed from the utility because there is spare capacity on the system, rather than making an assumption.